Julie Krone: Riding career

 Because of her success in the face of severe injuries sustained while racing, Krone was named by USA Today as one of the 10 Toughest Athletes and was honored with the Wilma Rudolph Courage Award by the Women's Sports Foundation.
 Krone also had been inducted into the Cowgirl Hall of Fame in Fort Worth, Texas, and is a member of the Michigan Sports Hall of Fame.
-In October 2013 she was inducted into the National Women's Hall of Fame in Seneca Falls, N.Y.
+In October 2013 she was inducted into the National Women's Hall of Fame in Seneca Falls, New York, and in 2014 she was inducted into the Michigan Women's Hall of Fame.
 In 2018 a bronze statue of her was given to the National Museum of Racing and Hall of Fame.

 Personal life

 In 2001 Krone married Jay Hovdey, executive columnist for the Daily Racing Form.
 She gave birth to their daughter Lorelei Judith Krone in 2005.
 (Hovdey also has a son, Ed, from his previous marriage.)
 Her mother, Judi Krone, was an accomplished equestrian who died a few days before Christmas of 1999.

 Since her second retirement from racing, Krone has focused on parenting and worked as a racing broadcaster, motivational speaker, and an instructor of natural horsemanship.
 Krone rode in one sanctioned betting race at Santa Anita Park on October 18, 2008, competing against seven other retired Hall of Fame jockeys: Gary Stevens, Pat Day, Chris McCarron, Jerry Bailey, Ángel Cordero, Jacinto Vásquez and Sandy Hawley.
-Krone also rode to victory on Invincible Hero in the Leger Legends for famous retired European jockeys at the St Leger Festival, Doncaster Racecourse (UK), on 7 September 2011.
+Krone also rode to victory on Invincible Hero in the Leger Legends for famous retired European jockeys at the St Leger Festival, Doncaster Racecourse (UK), on September 7, 2011.

+Krone's autobiography, Riding for My Life, was published in 1995.